Industrial Robots 101: What They Are and How They Work

 Today, we find ourselves in the middle of a major industrial transformation.

-New technology is making it easier and cheaper to manage complicated machines and tasks.
+New technology is making managing complicated machines and tasks easier and cheaper.
 And yes, one of the key drivers of this transformation is automation, which cuts down the need for humans to do menial, repetitive jobs.

-This shift is often called Industry 4.0 and is being driven by technologies like AI, 5G, advanced automation, and smart sensors
+This shift, called Industry 4.0, is driven by technologies such as AI, 5G, IoT, big data analytics, advanced automation, and smart sensors.

-To say that these innovations are reshaping various industries and processes, making tasks more efficient with fewer mistakes would be a gross understatement.
+It would be a gross understatement to say that these innovations reshape various industries and processes, making tasks more efficient with fewer mistakes.

-In manual processes, human involvement can lead to mistakes, sometimes as much as 10% of the time
+Human involvement in manual processes can lead to mistakes, sometimes as much as 10% of the time.

-But with automation, this margin of error can be cut down by several orders of magnitude.
-This makes robots essential to meet the increasing demand for high-quality products in an ever-competitive market.
+However, with automation, this margin of error can be reduced by several orders of magnitude.
+Robots are essential to meeting the increasing demand for high-quality products in an ever-competitive market.

 FAQs

 Industrial robots are designed to complete tasks more efficiently than humans, delivering consistency and precision.
-There are a number of benefits to its application, including enhancing productivity, reducing manufacturing costs, and maintaining consistent product quality, while also ensuring a safer work environment.
+Its application has many benefits, including enhancing productivity, reducing manufacturing costs, and maintaining consistent product quality while ensuring a safer work environment.

-A general guideline for determining if a task is suitable for an Industrial robot is known as the "Three D's" rule: Any task that is dirty, dull, or dangerous is ideal for automation using robots.
+A general guideline for determining if a task is suitable for an industrial robot is known as the "Three D's" rule: Any dirty, dull, or dangerous task is ideal for automation using robots.

 Summing up

-There's no doubt that the modern Industrial robot has become an indispensable tool across various industries.
+The modern industrial robot has become an indispensable tool across various industries.
 From efficient assembly to precision welding, machining, packing, and more, their use in industrial automation applications is already heralding a new era of innovation in manufacturing.

 Next steps

-Looking to bring your shop floor into the 21st century with a Cobot?
-Enter RO1 from Standard Bots—the optimal choice for both burgeoning startups and established industrial giants alike.
+Are you looking to bring your shop floor into the 21st century with a cobot?
+Enter RO1 from Standard Bots — the optimal choice for burgeoning startups and established industrial giants.

 • Affordable and reliable: RO1 leads its class of robotic arms, delivering unparalleled value at half the cost of its nearest competition.

-• Built-in safety: Equipped with safety sensors and collision detection, RO1 ensures secure and dependable operations right on your shop floor.
+• Built-in safety: With safety sensors and collision detection, RO1 ensures secure and dependable operations on your shop floor.

 Get in touch with our solutions team today to initiate a complimentary, 30-day onsite trial and receive tailored guidance for a seamless RO1 deployment!